 So do cities and urban development strengthen or weaken our societies?
 Is it the case, as sceptics suggest, that as cities develop, social exclusion, and urban blight are likely to grow with them?
 On the other hand, if as claimed cities are dynamic centres of innovation that foster humans’ ability to learn from one another, then why are we not building big new cities in Germany?
 What role might modern architecture and technology play in the development of the city of the future?

-urban designer; researcher; co-editor The Lure of the City: from slums to suburbs
+associate director, Future Cities Project; researcher; co-editor, The Lure of the City: from slums to suburbs

 writer on architectural and urban issues; blogger, www.architectureinberlin.com

 journalist; author, Basteln, Wandern and Putzen: from South Africa to Trier

 |Professor Hermann Voesgen|

 subject leader project management; University of Applied Sciences Potsdam